 Take your engineering passion further…

 - Have a browse of engineering degrees and the jobs they can lead to

 - Find out what you’ll need to do to become an engineer

 If you want to investigate these subjects and prepare for a career in one of these fields of engineering, technology or computer science, our summer courses in Oxford are a great way to start.
-From the Discover Technology Academy to Experience Engineering, there is a summer course here for you!
+From Discover technology summer courses for 12-14 year olds to engineering summer courses for 15-18 year olds, there is a summer course here for you!

-Sign up now to take part in this year’s Engineering Preparation Academy – an opportunity for you to invest in your future as an engineer!
-This two week course is designed to prepare those interested in applying to study engineering at university.
+Sign up now to take part in this year’s summer school, whether in Oxford or online – an opportunity for you to invest in your future as an engineer!
+Our range of courses are designed to prepare those interested in applying to study Engineering at university.